justlark/cuttle/cheatsheet.md

 # Cuttle Cheat Sheet

-## Goal
+## Rules

-Be the first to accumulate 21 or more points worth of point cards.
+- 🏆️  Be the first to accumulate 21 or more points worth of point cards.

-## Setup

-Decide which player will take the first turn.
-This player is dealt a hand of 5 cards, and the other player is dealt a hand of 6 cards.
+- ✅  The first player is dealt 5 cards and the second player is dealt 6 cards.

-## On each turn

-On each turn, you may do **one** of the following:

-- Draw a card
-- Play a card
-- Pass (only if the draw pile runs out)
+- ⏱️  On each turn you may draw a card, play a card, or pass (if the draw pile runs out).

-## Point cards
+- 🃏  The three card types are **point cards**, **oneshot effect cards**, and **permanent effect cards**.

-- Aces are worth 1 point
-- Number cards (2-10) are worth their face value
+- 1️⃣  Aces are worth 1 point.
+Number cards are worth their face value.
-- Jack, Queen, and King are not point cards

-## Scuttles

-- To scuttle, your card must have a higher point value
-- Or, it may have the same point value, but a higher suit
+- ⚔️  You may scuttle an opponent's point card by playing a higher card or an equal card with a higher suit.
-- The suit rank is ♣️ < ♦️ < ♥️ < ♠️
+- 👑  The suit rank is ♣️ < ♦️ < ♥️ < ♠️.

 ## Oneshot effects